UniMath/agda-unimath/CODINGSTYLE.md

   variations of the same symbol.
 An important exception is the use of the [full width equals sign](https://codepoints.net/U+ff1d) for the identity type, as the standard equals sign is a reserved symbol in Agda.

+If you are unsure about what to name your entry, ask us on the Univalent Agda discord server.
+One of the most commonly asked questions is what to name a certain thing.

 ## <a name="formatting"></a>Formatting: Indentation, line breaks, and parentheses